 4. Wash Your Car Before It’s Too Late

-The gathering of dust, dirt and grime on the clear coat and its exposure to bird droppings, tree sap, etc. is inevitable.
-The best way to take care of these pollutants is by removing them as soon as possible.
-Leaving them on for too long will result in embedding that will cause the car clear coat to peel when you try to clean them later.
+The gathering of dust, dirt and grime on the clear coat is inevitable.
+So is its exposure to bird droppings, tree sap, etc. The best way to take care of these pollutants is by removing them as soon as possible.
+Leaving them on for too long will result in embedding.
+As a result, this will cause the car clear coat to peel when you try to clean them later.

 5. Apply Paint Protection Film

 Paint protection film will give your clear coat additional protection from elements such as stone and rock chips, sand, and bad weather, that heavily contribute to untimely car clear coat peeling.
 It will protect your car the same way a screen protector protects your cell phone screen.
-Applying paint protection film is a job for the professionals because when done wrongly, it can cause heavy damage to the paint.
+Applying paint protection film is a job for the professionals.
+If done wrongly, it can cause heavy damage to the paint.

 Preventing premature car clear coat peeling is important not only for cosmetic reasons, but also for the car’s overall functionality.
 Adopting these measures will save you from spending a fortune on clear coat repairing at auto detailing shops.
 Schedule an appointment with us to have your car cleaned the organic way, using steam that will cause no damage to the car clear coat.

 Enjoyed this post?
 Sign up for our newsletter to receive more valuable tips, ideas, coupons, and extras!